 We beat all odds and every statistic you could throw at us.
 I knew his medical records, listened to his needs and desires, and was greatly responsible for ordering tests and choosing treatments.
 This was because we had a wonderful oncologist who listened to us and knew how our situation was different, including my job and my involvement in advocacy.
 His expertise guided us, but ultimately Dominic was in the lead.
 We often changed decisions on a weekly basis simply because that’s what Dominic needed or wanted.
 We listened to him, and we listened to his medical records – key to patient empowerment.

 Here are more stories from men who have castrate resistant prostate cancer and have beaten the odds.
 Most of them also have metastatic disease.
 These men are part of a longstanding Email Support Group, which you can find on www.HRPCA.org.
-So have many other great advocates and warriors.

 Personal Stories – Beating the Odds